This article was originally published in Intelligence Community News on December 02, 2019.

 Machine learning must be integrated with other traditional technology.
 This includes but is not limited to configuration, data collection, feature extraction, data verification, machine resource management, analysis tools, process management tools, visualization tools, server infrastructure, and monitoring.

-“By combining an Agile approach to machine learning with DevOps, leveraging automation, delivery discipline, and a focus on quality, our solutions leveraging machine learning are delivered in a predictable and highly reliable manner,” says Keith Sheppard, CIO of NT Concepts.
+“By combining an Agile approach to machine learning with DevSecOps, leveraging automation, delivery discipline, and a focus on quality, our solutions leveraging machine learning are delivered in a predictable and highly reliable manner,” says Keith Sheppard, CIO of NT Concepts.

 To deliver on machine learning potential, it takes a solution architected using a purposeful approach.
 NT Concepts uses a proven methodology for each data science project.